-In April 2013, Cooperative Energy Futures is launching a Community Solar working group of interested community members and solar and legal experts to develop a pilot series of community solar projects across the Twin Cities, with a goal of initial installs either in late Fall 2013 or Spring 2014.
-Please contact General Manager Timothy DenHerder-Thomas at firstname.lastname@example.org, (612) 250-1621 if you are interested in attending of April 30th kick-off meeting or future planning meetings.
+In April 2013, Cooperative Energy Futures launched a Community Solar working group of interested community members and solar and legal experts to develop a pilot series of community solar projects across the Twin Cities, with a goal of initial installs in 2014.
+Please contact General Manager Timothy DenHerder-Thomas at firstname.lastname@example.org, (612) 250-1621 if you are interested in joining future planning meetings.

 Currently pending state legislation would open up a new channel for community solar in Minnesota, so given that this is not yet available, there are two different options for how community solar could work: